Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 ----------------------------------------------

-Conversion towards Akida 1.0 or Akida 2.0 is inherently different because the targeted SoC or IP come with different features.
+Conversion towards Akida 1.0 or Akida 2.0 is inherently different because the targeted SoC or IP comes with different features.
 By default, a model is converted towards Akida 2.0.
 It is however possible to convert towards Akida 1.0.

 Using the programming interface: